TokenCake: A KV-Cache-centric Serving Framework for LLM-based Multi-Agent Applications: Implementation

 \section{Implementation}

 \project is a \KVCc serving system for multi-agent applications, composed of a front-end and an execution engine.
-It is implemented in approximately 9k lines of Python code, uses Triton for custom kernels, and reuses some components from vLLM.
+It is implemented in approximately 9k lines of Python code and reuses some components from vLLM.

-\textbf{Frontend.} \project’s frontend extends OpenAI’s Chat Completion to provide a stateful interface that appears stateless to developers.
-The frontend allows developers to define multi-agent workflows as a Directed Acyclic Graph (DAG).
-In this graph, nodes represent agents or specific computational units, while edges define the data dependencies and control flow between them.
-Each node can be configured with specific metadata, such as the LLM model to use or maximum token limits, providing fine-grained control over each step of the workflow.
-As shown in Table~\ref{tab:fc_defines}, \project provides many common pre-built nodes for common functions to streamline development.